jeya-maria-jose/KiU-Net-pytorch/README.md

 # KiU-Net 3D:

-The model file of KiU-Net 3D can be found in
+The model file of KiU-Net 3D can be found at <code> arch/ae.py </code>.

 ### Using the Code for BraTS Dataset

-Check out readme.MD in BRATS/ folder for details on training KiU-Net 3D for BraTS dataset.
+Check out [README.MD]() in BRATS/ folder for details on training KiU-Net 3D for BraTS dataset.

 ### Using the Code for LiTS Dataset

-Check out readme.MD in LiTS/ folder for details on training KiU-Net 3D for LiTS dataset.
+Check out [README.MD]() in LiTS/ folder for details on training KiU-Net 3D for LiTS dataset.

 ### Acknowledgement:

-The dataloader code is inspired from <a href="https://github.com/cosmic-cortex/pytorch-UNet"> pytorch-UNet </a>.
-We also thank the authors of
+The dataloader code is inspired from <a href="https://github.com/cosmic-cortex/pytorch-UNet"> pytorch-UNet </a>, [BraTS 2018 dataloader](https://github.com/ieee820/BraTS2018-tumor-segmentation) and [LiTS dataloader](https://github.com/assassint2017/MICCAI-LITS2017).

 # Citation: